PurvaDeekshit/AEM-Engineering-Test/README.md

 1. int-to-roman-docker

    Exposed REST API endpoint: "http://localhost:8080/romannumeral?query={integer}".
-Each Request generated unique UUID.
+Each request generated an unique UUID.

-   Used Actuator endpoints let you monitor and interact with your application.
+   Used Actuator endpoints to monitor and interact with the application.

    Dockerized JAVA application using openjdk.

-   Generated SwAgger API Documention using OpenAPI (springdoc-openapi plugin).
+   Generated Swagger API Documention using OpenAPI (springdoc-openapi plugin).

    JUnit testcase for controller and functional testing.